analogjs/analog/apps/docs-app/docs/features/testing/vitest.md

   </TabItem>
 </Tabs>

-## Snapshot Testing with Vitest
+## Snapshot Testing

-For Snapshot testing you can use `toMatchSnapshot` from `expect` API,
+For snapshot testing you can use `toMatchSnapshot` from `expect` API.

-Below is an small example of how to write a Snapshot test
+Below is a small example of how to write a snapshot test:

 ```ts
 // card.component.spec.ts